 Fast forward 44 years later.

-I have video taped 1051 live shows by songwriters here in Nashville the past few years I have them all on my Youtube channel. www.youtube.com/nashvilleear
+I have video taped over 1000 live shows by songwriters here in Nashville the past few years I have them all on my Youtube channel. www.youtube.com/nashvilleear

 My uncles "Million Dollar" idea was not a monetary goal.